quasiquoting/knot/knot.md

 The good thing about the functions I've already written is that they only take one argument for input, so it's pretty easy to pass in a string of text representing a partial document.
-However, I'll want to pass in a source file and just see what code blocks are detected.
+However, I'll want to pass in a source file and just see what code sections are detected.

-First I'll need to read files in and output blocks of code in various stages of processing.
+First I'll need to read files in and output sections of code in various stages of processing.

 ###### debugging
 ```erlang